 Anyone who enjoys spending time outdoors in the Pacific Northwest is in and out of various national and state parks and forests multiple times during each year.
 Most of these places have day-use or entry fees that can range from $3 to $15, or more.
 Over a year, these fees can really add up.
 Such passes are for entrance and/or day-use fees only, not for additional services and facilities such as camping.

 Fortunately, there are a variety of annual recreation passes available for parks, forests, and other state and federal recreation land in Oregon and Washington.
 All are available for purchase online.
 Here are some options.

-If your planning to visit several national parks or forests, or to visit for several days at a time, an annual pass is the way to go.
+If your planning to visit several national parks or forests, or to visit for several days at a time, an annual pass is the best way to go.
 These passes, which can be purchased online, at ranger stations, or at national park visitor centers, are valid for one year from month of purchase.
 The Interagency Annual Pass allows you into Oregon, Washington, and US sites and facilities operated by the following agencies:

 - National Park Service

 - US Forest Service

 These passes cover the pass owner as well as the passengers that accompany the owner in a single non-commercial vehicle.
 Enhanced and discounted versions of the Interagency Annual Pass are available for senior citizens and for persons who are blind or permanently disabled.